-Anyone who has read Matilda, Witches, or the BFG knows Roald Dahl’s (1916 – 1990) novelistic magic sits betwixt an absolutely loveable, charming and an unbelievable sinister element.
+Anyone who has read Matilda, The Witches, or The BFG knows Roald Dahl‘s (September 13, 1916 – November 23, 1990) novelistic magic sits betwixt an absolutely loveable, charming and an undeniably sinister element.
 A landowner that wants to kill a family of foxes, giants that eat humans, headmistresses and masters that bully the very children they are intended to protect.

 Dahl’s villains are never multi-dimensional, never sympathetic.
 They were born evil and remain evil and are only made palatable by the fact that they are appropriately punished.1